 Room no: 22 AD 04

-I am studying for a full-time PhD in Environmental Psychology.
-Funded by an ESRC CASE studentship, my PhD explores how natural sounds can improve mood and attention after stress or fatigue.
+Funded by an ESRC CASE studentship, my PhD explored how bird sounds can aid recovery from stress and mental fatigue.
 My work has been covered by both UK and international media, including The Guardian, The Times, and BBC News, and featured on radio programmes such as Today, All In The Mind, and One Planet.

 - Restorative environments